Marathon 2: Durandal: Development

 The game uses an updated version of the original Marathon engine.
 Although most of the changes to the engine were "under-the-hood", a few are visible to the user.
 The Marathon 2 engine offered performance gains on some machines, in addition, to support for deeper color depths and higher resolution sound.
 The enhanced engine also allows the loading of maps, physics, and graphics from external files, allowing users to create and play their own maps more easily than with Marathon.
 New active panning enhanced stereo sound.
 The background music of the previous game is absent, but unlike the mostly silent corridors of Marathon, the levels of Marathon 2 are filled with a wide variety of ambient sounds.
 Marathon 2 brought several types of liquid media to the game (i.e. water, lava, sewage, etc.).

 Also new to Marathon 2 were all the multiplayer modes listed above except "Every Man for Himself" and "Team Play", which were in the first Marathon game.

 Ports

-Bungie ported Marathon 2 to Windows 95, and to the Apple Pippin bundled with its prequel as Super Marathon.
+Bungie ported Marathon 2 to Windows 95, and to the Apple Pippin bundled with its predecessor as Super Marathon.
 A free (with in-app purchases) Aleph One-based port with Bungie's permission, to the iPhone and iPad, was made by Soli Deo Gloria Productions.